NSHipster/articles/2012-12-17-cggeometry.md

 ---

-So what if you didn't pay attention in Geometry class--this is the real world, and in the real world, you have `CGGeometry.h`
+So what if you didn't pay attention in Geometry class—this is the real world, and in the real world, you have `CGGeometry.h`.

 Know it well, and you'll be on your way to discovering great new user interfaces in your apps.
 Do good enough of a job with that, and you may run into the greatest arithmetic problem of all: adding up all of the money you'll make with your awesome new app.
 Mathematical!